Bucs Arghticles: September 27, 2022 - NewsBreak

 Orioles shut down by Rich Hill in 3-1 loss to Red Sox

-BOSTON (AP) — Anthony Santander and the Baltimore Orioles were shut down by Rich Hill and three relievers in a 3-1 loss to the Boston Red Sox on Wednesday night, hurting their chances of rallying in the AL wild-card race.Robinson Chirinos accounted for Baltimore's only run with his fourth homer in the eighth inning.
+BOSTON - Anthony Santander and the Baltimore Orioles were shut down by Rich Hill and three relievers in a 3-1 loss to the Boston Red Sox on Wednesday night, hurting their chances of rallying in the AL wild-card race.Robinson Chirinos accounted for Baltimore's only run with his fourth homer in the eighth inning.
 The Orioles (80-75) lost for the fourth time in five games.
-They were 3 1/2 back of Seattle for the third AL wild card heading into the day.Santander went 0 for 4 with two strikeouts one night after he homered from both sides of the plate...
+They were 3½ back of Seattle for the third AL wild card heading into the day.Santander went 0 for 4 with two strikeouts one night after he homered from both sides of the plate in Baltimore's...

-AL Playoff Race (Sept.
-27): Yankees Beat Blue Jays to Clinch AL East; Judge Stuck at 60

-The New York Yankees clinched the American League East division title on Tuesday night after beating the Toronto Blue Jays 5-2.
-They'll get a first-round bye.
-Here are Tuesday's summaries, Wednesday's pitching matchups and our up-to-the-minute playoff positioning tracker.

 Comments / 0